jerilseb/context-collector/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (You'll need to add a `LICENSE` file, typically containing the MIT license text).
+This project is licensed under the MIT License